remarkablegames/kiki-and-boba/README.md

 💦 🔫 Shoot bubbles at enemies!

 This game was made for [Global Game Jam 2025](https://globalgamejam.org/games/2025/kiki-and-boba-4), in which the theme was `Bubble`.
 The game was bootstrapped from [`kaplay-template`](https://github.com/remarkablegames/kaplay-template).
+Read the [blog post](https://remarkablegames.org/posts/bubble-gun/).

 Play the game on: